 “The collection went from about 50 works to over 1,700 over the years,” Hartman said.
 “I think that the quality of programming that we did in the former gallery of art, the collection that we were building, with the sculptures and everything on campus lent impetus to building the museum.
 That, of course, was sparked by Jerry Nerman back in like 2003 [or] 2002 calling me and saying ‘What do you think about an art museum on campus?’ and that launched everything.”

 Practically all of the exhibits are curated by Hartman.
 Past exhibits have included a traveling collection by contemporary Native American painter Fritz Scholder, as well as an LED light exhibit done by artist Leo Villareal.

 Hartman always decides what to put in the museum based on the work itself, but in doing so, has created a collection holding more art done by women than any in the area.

 “We’ve always tried to collect and exhibit work that we thought was important work without respect for gender or ethnicity, etc.,” Hartman said.
 “But in doing that, we have one of the most progressive programs for not only showing women artists in the museum, but also the collection.”

 A 10-year anniversary exhibit the Dazzling Decade will be displayed at the museum until September 17th.
-The exhibit following will be a sculptural exhibit called Ephemera, which will feature work done by former guard at the museum, Rana Detrixhe, who attended KCAI and went on to get a Master’s degree at Cranbrook Academy of Art.
+The exhibit following will be a sculptural exhibit called Ephemera, which will feature work done by former guard at the museum, Rena Detrixhe, who attended KU and received her BFA in Expanded Media and Art History.